Ultra-Bright Electron Bunch Injection in a Plasma Wakefield Driven by a Superluminal Flying Focus Electron Beam

 When the drive beam enters the uniform plasma as shown in Fig. \ref{fig:wake_evol}(a), the FF at the beam tail excites a nonlinear plasma wake while the dispersed fraction in front only causes a small perturbation to the plasma.
-The leading edge of the bubble-like wake follows the superluminal FF as it moves forwards.
+The leading edge of the bubblelike wake follows the superluminal FF as it moves forward.
 As the focus moves forward an increasing amount of beam charge is contained within the ion channel of the wake, causing an expansion of the blowout radius and wavelength of the ion cavity as shown in Fig. \ref{fig:wake_evol}(b).
-The receding of the dashed yellow line (moving backwards in the speed-of-light frame) dominates over the forward motion of the dashed white line.
-At this moment the self-injection has been triggered since the injection condition $\beta_\phi<\beta_e$ is satisfied ($\gamma_\phi\equiv(1-\beta_\phi^2)^{-1/2}\sim15$ in this case), where $\beta_\phi$ and $\beta_e$ are the wake phase velocity and plasma electron velocity at the rear of the ion cavity.
+The receding of the dashed yellow line (moving backward in the speed-of-light frame) dominates over the forward motion of the dashed white line.
+At this moment the self-injection has been triggered since the injection condition $\beta_\phi<\beta_e$ is satisfied [$\gamma_e\equiv(1-\beta_e^2)^{-1/2}\sim15$ in this case], where $\beta_\phi$ and $\beta_e$ are the wake phase velocity and plasma electron velocity at the rear of the ion cavity.
 The backward expansion of the wake rear and thus the injection will eventually cease while the FF is still moving forward, as shown in Fig. \ref{fig:wake_evol}(c).

-As Fig. \ref{fig:wake_evol} makes clear, in order to understand the injection process, we must understand two processes that have opposite effects on $\beta_\phi$: (I) the wake front follows the superluminal FF and travels faster than $c$ (dashed white line), and (II) as the focus moves forward superluminally more and more beam charge is contained within the wake and confined by the focusing force of the plasma ions.
+As Fig. \ref{fig:wake_evol} makes clear, in order to understand the injection process, we must understand two processes that have opposite effects on $\beta_\phi$: (i) the wake front follows the superluminal FF and travels faster than $c$ (dashed white line), and (ii) as the focus moves forward superluminally more and more beam charge is contained within the wake and confined by the focusing force of the plasma ions.
 This increases the charge that creates the wake causing a backward expansion of the ion cavity.
-The later can dominate for sufficiently large $\Lambda$ such that $\beta_\phi<1$ (dashed yellow line) leading to injection.
+The latter can dominate for sufficiently large $\Lambda$ such that $\beta_\phi<1$ (dashed yellow line) leading to injection.
+For comparison, in Fig. \ref{fig:comp_reg_beam} we also show results from a simulation in which a regular drive beam (without a FF) was used.
+The drive beam has identical parameters as the example in Fig. \ref{fig:wake_evol} except there is no energy chirp.
+No significant plasma wake expansion and continuous injection is observed although a very small fraction of background electrons is trapped due to spot size evolution.
+This indicates that the continuous electron injection is indeed caused by the wake expansion caused by the superluminal FF.